raphaelfabeni/css-loader/README.md

 ```

 Also you can clone the repository or [download the zip file](https://github.com/raphaelfabeni/css-loader/archive/master.zip) and get the main *CSS* file that is located in: `dist/css-loader.css`.

+## Thanks

+Thanks for all this [amazing people](https://github.com/raphaelfabeni/css-loader/graphs/contributors) who already helped me with the project.

 ## Setup